bgpedersen/web-dev-guides/angular/angular.md

 }
 ```

-### Linting with ESLint
+### Migrate from TSLint to ESLint

 Follow this [Migrate from TSLint to ESLint](https://github.com/angular-eslint/angular-eslint#migrating-an-angular-cli-project-from-codelyzer-and-tslint) guide to migrate your project from TSLint to ESLint.

+### Linting with ESLint with Prettier enforced

-If you want to enforce Prettier with ESLint, you can implement eslint-plugin-prettier.
-Read ESLint bites about usage first and then follow installation guide from GitHub
+If you want to enforce Prettier with ESLint, you can implement eslint-plugin-prettier:

 - [notes for eslint plugin prettier users](https://github.com/angular-eslint/angular-eslint#notes-for-eslint-plugin-prettier-users)
 - [installation guide for eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier).